 Day Student, Concord, MA

-What are you involved in at CA?
+What are you involved with at CA?

 At CA I am an Environmental Co-head which means I lead the environmental initiatives around campus.
-I am on the varsity soccer, lacrosse and alpine ski teams as well as a staff writer for the Centipede (our school newspaper), an Orientation Leader, a Co-head of GRiT (planning committee of the Gender Representation in Tech Conference), and a Peer Buddy (our new student mentorship program).
+I am on the varsity soccer, lacrosse, and alpine ski teams as well as a staff writer for the Centipede (our school newspaper), an Orientation Leader, a Co-head of GRiT (planning committee of the Gender Representation in Tech Conference), and a Peer Buddy (our new student mentorship program).

 Why did you choose CA?